nchlswhttkr/website/content/resume.md

   </p>
 </div>

-Mellophone is an app for taking meeting minutes, which I started it as a hobby project to explore new technologies and to own the full stack.
+A hobby project to reinforce my own knowledge and learn new technologies.

 -   The frontend is **React (TypeScript)** with tests using **React Testing Library**.
 -   Backend is a **Django** application that follows RESTful principles.
--   **GitLab CI** pipeline runs unit tests and end to end tests before deploying to a **DigitalOcean** droplet.
+-   Automated unit and end-to-end testing and deployment with **GitLab CI** to **DigitalOcean**.
--   I taught myself **Docker** to set up an controlled environment for development and CI.
+-   I taught myself **Docker** to set up a stable CI and development environment.

 <hr class='print-page-break'>